-Beach Haven School District Curriculum Guide

-Grade: 6th Content Area: Science

-another (conduction).
-The air at the Earth's surface is primarily heated by the transfer of thermal energy from the ground below it.
-Less dense air rises when surrounded by more dense things.
+- The Earth is tilted on its axis and its motion occurs in a set cycle.
+This motion and tilt causes the intensity of light to change at different times of the year, creating seasons. - Light energy from the sun is mostly transmitted through the air before reaching the ground, and the ground absorbs some of the light energy that reaches it. - Molecules transfer thermal energy from one end of an object to another and to other objects by collision between molecules that transfer the kinetic energy of one molecule to another (conduction). - The air at the Earth's surface is primarily heated by the transfer of thermal energy from the ground below it. - Less dense air rises when surrounded by more dense things.
 The more dense air moves in to take its place.
-The movement of air masses is called convection.
-Air pressure at a location is related to the total weight of the air above that location.
-Low-density air columns have low pressure and high-density columns have high pressure.
-Large air masses can behave as closed "systems" for long periods of time before reaching equilibrium with the surrounding air masses.
-A front is the boundary between these large air masses.
-Air masses move when high-pressure air.
-At the surface, higher differences in pressure over smaller distances result in stronger winds.
-Air masses move when more dense air slides underneath less dense air, causing the less dense air to be lifted upward.
+The movement of air masses is called convection. - Air pressure at a location is related to the total weight of the air above that location.
+Low-density air columns have low pressure and high-density columns have high pressure. - Large air masses can behave as closed "systems" for long periods of time before reaching equilibrium with the surrounding air masses.
+A front is the boundary between these large air masses. - Air masses move when high-pressure air pushes into the space of lower-pressure air.
+At the surface, higher differences in pressure over smaller distances result in stronger winds. - Air masses move when more dense air slides underneath less dense air, causing the less dense air to be lifted upward.
 This less dense air is unstable as it is forced upward.
-It transfers energy to the surrounding air and cools as it rises.
-Movement of air masses causes changes in weather in predictable ways.
-Intensity of light varies depending how far north or south of the equator you are and how long the light shines on a place.
-Temperatures vary in a predictable pattern depending on latitude.
+It transfers energy to the surrounding air and cools as it rises. - Movement of air masses causes changes in weather in predictable ways. - Intensity of light varies depending how far north or south of the equator you are and how long the light shines on a place. - Temperatures vary in a predictable pattern depending on latitude. - Intensity differences explain why temperatures vary in the same pattern.

-Core Instructional & S upplemental Materials

-tuggested Activities/Resources: ttp://www.ces.fau.edu/nasa/module-3/why-does-tem erature-vary/angle-of-the-sun.php Varied Levels of Text: IQWST Earth Science Unit "What Makes the Weather Change?"